lukefitzwolfgang/icatproject/contrib/icat-xml-test-client/README.txt

 This will fetch the facility named 'ESRF' and save it to the search.xml file.

-Please NOTE: The search command can only serialize entity base bean objects to xml.
+PLEASE NOTE: The search command can only serialize entity base bean objects to xml.
-As long as your search returns those you won't have any trouble.
-But you cannot run searches that return simple values (e.g. Facility.name) or function results (e.g. max or count).
+If your search returns simple values (e.g. Facility.name) or function results (e.g. MAX or COUNT) you will see a warning message and the results will be written as simple text (using java's toString() method on the results' objects).

 Import command